 Why women should increase their intake of plant-based protein

 Protein plays an important role in the health of our immune system, hormones, skin and muscle mass.
-Dietary protein is particularly important for women around menopause to support bone health, muscle mass and body strength, and plant-based protein specifically has been found to lower cholesterol – another plus point for women who have a higher risk of cardiovascular disease post menopause.
+Dietary protein is particularly important for women around menopause to support bone health, muscle mass and body strength, and plant-based protein specifically is rich in dietary fibre and has been found to lower cholesterol – another plus point for women who have a higher risk of cardiovascular disease post menopause.

 When considering plant-based protein it’s good to think about a variety of different sources.
 Typically, plant-based proteins contain less protein per 100g that fish or animal equivalents and only a few contain the complete profile of amino acids, for more information about this, read this article on what you should understand about dietary protein.